lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 [I want to find practical ways forward to] to cope with the “great unread” of literature, and to marry large-scale descriptive work with meaningful interpretive insight.
 I will particularly seek ways to account for the real variety within [works produced during] the chronologically narrow period 1789-99. [there is no “average” or “normal” text against which the “exceptional” works can contrast, nor can any text be “representative.”]
 [Nonetheless, I will iteratively prototype models of my chosen decade in search of a rich, reparative reading of the literary mediascape.]
 [Each model will try to [render tractable] the complex interactions between the broad generic traditions of prose fiction, drama, and poetry, and to identify how particular writers have made use of these interactions in their works.]
 [One model will be large and distant: 52,001 bibliographic entries from the English Short Title Catalogue.]
-[One model will be smaller and closer: 2,188 full texts from the Eighteenth Century Collections Online Text Creation Partnership corpus.]
+[One model will be smaller and closer: 502 full texts from the Eighteenth Century Collections Online Text Creation Partnership corpus.]
 [And one model will be a “traditional” approach: closely reading and re-reading key works by key writers, Ann Radcliffe, Charlotte Turner Smith, Hannah More, and Mary Robinson, all of whom wrote prolifically in the period to further both aesthetic and political goals in a range of literary forms.]

+## critical context ##

+This dissertation enters into an ongoing conversation [on how to understand late 18thC literature as a whole, resisting narratives of the history of the novel as a teleological path to realism and resisting narratives of the history of Romanticism that replicate myths of individual genius] [Instead, it seeks to follow in Michael Gamer’s footsteps by paying careful attention to the interdependent real variety of generic forms] [On a methodological level, this dissertation also enters into theoretical gestures toward “surface reading” as undertaken by Sharon Marcus, Stephen Best, Heather Love, and Cannon Schmitt, as part of a broader attempt to move away from paranoid modes of criticism, as discussed by Eve Sedgwick and Rita Felski.] [“Distant reading” as per Franco Moretti is thus used as one possible means of achieving meaningful surface reading and rich description; as particular computational approaches are developed in response to iterative prototyping, they are likely to contribute novel computational techniques to the field of the digital humanities, but these are not a primary/motivating concern..]